rodgersgitau/rodgersgitau/README.md

 Currently working at [Mzizi Studio](https://mzizistudio.com) building stronger digital presence for SME's through branding and web development.

-For more information about me (and a whole lot of shenanigans), check out [rodgersgitau](https://rodgersgitau.vercel.app)
+For more information about me (and a whole lot of shenanigans), check out [my website](https://rodgersgitau.vercel.app)

 </div>